top of page

 Summary:

 Doleman's peak season came in 1989 when he led the NFL with 21.0 sacks, showcasing his ability to consistently dominate opponents and make game-changing plays.
 This remarkable campaign solidified his status as one of the league's premier pass rushers and highlighted his impact on the game.
+His performance that year earned him First-team All-Pro honors and further established his reputation as an elite defensive player.

 Chris Doleman's legacy as one of the greatest pass rushers in NFL history was cemented with his induction into the Pro Football Hall of Fame in 2012.
 His impressive career statistics, accolades, and game-changing performances speak to his consistent excellence and impact on the field.
 Doleman's inclusion in the Minnesota Vikings Ring of Honor further solidifies his place among the franchise's all-time greats.
+His contributions to the Vikings organization and the game of football as a whole will forever be remembered and celebrated.

-Defensive End Jared Allen of the Minnesota Vikings | Photo by Jim Mone
+Defensive End Jared Allen of the Minnesota Vikings | Photo by John Grieshop

 8. Jared Allen